MMK21Hub/statsapp/README.md

 - Daily message counts (`--daily-stats`)
 - Daily word counts (`--daily-word-stats`)
 - Message counts by hour of the day + day of the week (`--hourly-stats`)
-- Chat log (in the same format as the original export from WhatsApp)
+- Chat log (in the same format as the original export from WhatsApp) (`--chat-log`)
-  - Includes "media omitted" lines, excludes polls and deleted messages
+  - Includes "media omitted" lines
+  - Excludes polls and deleted messages
+  - Standardizes contact names using the config file

 ## Performance